Hydrometer: History

 The hydrometer probably dates back to the Greek philosopher Archimedes (3rd century BC) who used its principles to find the density of various liquids.
 An early description of a hydrometer comes from a Latin poem, written in the 2nd century AD by Remnius, who compared the use of a hydrometer to the method of fluid displacement used by Archimedes to determine the gold content of Hiero II's crown.

 Hypatia of Alexandria (b. c.
 350–370; d.415 CE), an important female Greek mathematician, is the first person traditionally associated with the hydrometer.
 In a letter, Synesius of Cyrene asks Hypatia, his teacher, to make a hydrometer for him:

 The instrument in question is a cylindrical tube, which has the shape of a flute and is about the same size.
-It has notches in a perpendicular line, by means of which we are able to test the weight of the waters.
+It has notches in a perpendicular line, by means of which we are able to test the weight of the water.
 A cone forms a lid at one of the extremities, closely fitted to the tube.
 The cone and the tube have one base only.
 This is called the baryllium.
 Whenever you place the tube in water, it remains erect.
 You can then count the notches at your ease, and in this way ascertain the weight of the water.

 According to the Encyclopedia of the History of Arabic Science, it was used by Abū Rayhān al-Bīrūnī in the 11th century and described by Al-Khazini in the 12th century.
 It was rediscovered in 1612 by Galileo and his circle of friends, and used in experiments especially at the Accademia del Cimento.
 It appeared again in the 1675 work of Robert Boyle (who coined the name "hydrometer"), with types devised by Antoine Baumé (the Baumé scale), William Nicholson, and Jacques Alexandre César Charles in the late 18th century, more or less contemporarily with Benjamin Sikes' discovery of the device by which the alcoholic content of a liquid can be automatically determined.
 The use of the Sikes device was made obligatory by British law in 1818.